jnperezmesa/calculator_js/README.md

 - Run `npm run build` to build the application in production mode.

 ## Tests
+Run `npm run test:unit` to run the logic tests with Cucumber.js.
-Run `npm run test` to execute the tests with Cucumber.js.
+Run `npm run test:ui` to run the interface tests with Cucumber.js.
+They should only be run if the development server is running.

 # Calculadora en JavaScript (ES)